ibm-cloud-docs/power-iaas/pricing.md

   * 7.3 TR5
   * 7.2 TR9

-You can bring your own custom image to use on a {{site.data.keyword.powerSys_notm}}.
+You can bring your own custom image to use on a {{site.data.keyword.powerSys_notm}} instance, but an operating system license is still purchased for IBM Cloud.
+You cannot use an existing AIX or IBM i license for LPARs in a {{site.data.keyword.powerSys_notm}} instance.
+If you use a custom image or a stock image, you are charged the same price.
 For more information, see [Configuring a custom image](/docs/infrastructure/power-iaas?topic=power-iaas-configuring-custom-image#configuring-custom-image).

-If you use a stock or custom image, the cost of the operating system license is covered by the hourly rate.
-You cannot transfer operating system licenses to a {{site.data.keyword.powerSys_notm}}.
-{:note}

 ## End of billing
 {: #pricing-end-of-billing}

-When the Power Systems Hardware is returned, the billing is stopped.
-If you scale your infrastructure up and down in response to workload requirements, your billing follows the timing of the logical partition (LPAR) provision change.
+The monthly billing cycle ends when you delete the LPAR.
+If you scale your infrastructure up and down in response to workload requirements, your billing follows the timing of the LPAR provision change.
 If you stop the LPAR, the billing process is not stopped.
+You must delete the LPAR to stop the billing cycle.